contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/02_editor/03_exports.md

 Restlet Studio is a popular choice for API designers who wish to create API definitions according to the OAS (formerly known as Swagger) and RAML specifications.

-Restlet Studio's editor allows you to these specifications without know their complicated syntax.
+Restlet Studio's editor allows you to use these specifications without knowing their complicated syntax.
 And from a single API design in Restlet Studio, you can export all types of API definitions.

 # Preview your API definition as you go